Opéra de Paris

 Cast

-Matthew Polenzani (Riccardo), Anna Netrebko (Amelia), Ludovic Tézier (Renato), Sara Blanch (Oscar), Elizabeth DeShong (Ulrica), Christian Rodrigue Moungoungou (Samuele), Blake Denson (Tomaso)
+Matthew Polenzani (Riccardo), Anna Netrebko (Amelia), Ludovic Tézier (Renato), Sara Blanch (Oscar), Elizabeth DeShong (Ulrica), Christian Rodrigue Moungoungou (Samuele), Blake Denson (Tomaso), Andres Cascante (Silvano), Ju In Yoon (a judge), Se-Jin Hwang (Amelia’s servant)

 Composer